EllangoK/gpt-voice-companion/README.md

     python voice_chat.py

+To launch the GUI, pass in the optional arguement `--gui`

+    python voice_chat.py --gui

-You can modify the settings by either passing them as command-line arguments or by updating the config.json file (recommended).
+Settings can either be passed in as command-line arguments or by read from the config.json file (recommended).
 The configuration file is created and updated after the first run.

-For example, to change the chatbot's name and use a custom voice, run the following command:

-    python voice_chat.py --voice_id ZNJg5cGJHflCKVhOKpjQ --name Ivy

 To view available options and settings, run: